evcc-io/evcc/README.md

 ### Software

-The preferred way of running EVCC is using the docker image:

-    docker pull andig/evcc:latest

-To see the available options:
+EVCC is provided as binary executable file and docker image.
+Download the file for your platform and then execute like this:

-    docker run andig/evcc -h
+    evcc -h

-To run EVCC with given config file and UI on port 7070:
+or to run EVCC with given config file and UI on port 7070 using Docker:

-    docker run -v $(pwd)/evcc.dist.yaml:/etc/evcc.yaml -p 7070:7070 andig/evcc
+    docker run -v $(pwd)/evcc.dist.yaml:/etc/evcc.yaml -p 7070:7070 andig/evcc -h

 To build EVCC from source, [Go](2) 1.13 is required: